-Similarly, in this reaction, HA is the Brønsted-Lowry acid and H_2O is the Brønsted-Lowry base.
-In an aqueous solution of HA, the species present are the associated species, HA, the hydronium ion, H_3O^+ , the anion, A^- , and H_2O .
+Similarly, in this reaction, HA is the Brønsted-Lowry acid and H2O is the Brønsted-Lowry base.
+In an aqueous solution of HA, the species present are the associated species, HA, the hydronium ion, H3O+, the anion, A-, and H2O.
 Note that double arrows pointing in opposite directions are used in the chemical equation since this reaction does not go to completion but instead reaches equilibrium.
+We explored multiple examples of weak acid equilibrium in the experiment Chemical Equilibrium.

-HA and A^- are also referred to as a conjugate acid-base pair where HA is the acid and A^- is its conjugate base, formed when HA donates its proton.
-The species A^- is also considered to be a Brønsted-Lowry base since it can accept a proton.
+HA and A are also referred to as a conjugate acid-base pair where HA is the acid and A is its conjugate base, formed when HA donates its proton.
+The species A is also considered to be a Brønsted-Lowry base since it can accept a proton.
 The species that make up a conjugate acid-base pair only differ in structure by the presence of a single proton, H^+ .
 Likewise, H_2O and H_3O^+ also constitute a conjugate acid-base pair where H_3O^+ is the conjugate acid of H_2O .